-Silicon Graphics logo and IRIS are registered trademarks and InfiniteReality, IRIX, Onyx2, Onyx2 Reality, Origin Vault, and S2MP are trademarks of Silicon Graphics, Inc. R10000 is a trademark of MIPS Technologies, Inc. StereoView is a trademark of StereoGraphic Corporation.
+Silicon Graphics, and IRIS are registered trademarks and InfiniteReality, InfiniteReality2, IRIX, Onyx2, Onyx2 Reality, Origin Vault, the Silicon Graphics logo, and S2MP are trademarks of Silicon Graphics, Inc. StereoView is a trademark of StereoGraphic Corporation.
 VME is a trademark of Motorola.
 UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. ADAT is a registered trademark of Alesis Corporation.

-Onyx2TM Deskside Workstation Owner's Guide Document Number 007-3454-003
+Onyx2TM Deskside Workstation Owner's Guide Document Number 007-3454-004